kirenz/course-template/docs/course-syllabus.md

 *The lowest lab grade will be dropped at the end of the semester.*

+(hw)=
 ### Homework

-In homework, you will apply what you've learned during lecture and lab to complete data analysis tasks.
+In homework, you will apply what you've learned during lectures to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
 Similar to lab assignments, homework must be completed with Python and GitHub and submitted in Moodle.

-One homework assignment will be dedicated to a *statistics experience*.
-The statistics experience is an opportunity to engage with statistics and data science outside of the classroom through podcasts, books, seminars, data analysis competitions, and other activities.
-As you complete these experiences, the goal is to consider how the material you're learning in the course connects with society more broadly.

 *The lowest homework grade will be dropped at the end of the semester.*

+(exams)=
 ### Exams

 There will be three, take-home, open-note exams.